 Please contact Dan Rak for more information.

-A new set of growth groups are starting in February, 2021.
+A new set of growth groups started in February, 2021.
 (The in-person groups are limited to 10 people and include social distancing, face-masks, and other safety measures.)
 Watch for when a new set of small groups is announced.

 Begins February 2nd.